 Is there a PT-specific code for maintenance therapy?

 Medicare covers—and always has covered—medically necessary maintenance therapy in outpatient settings other than comprehensive outpatient rehabilitation facilities (CORFs).
 There is no special code required, although your documentation should clearly explain why the patient requires continued skilled therapy care.

 Can we treat Medicare patients on a cash basis for maintenance care related to issues like chronic low back pain?

 Medicare covers medically necessary maintenance care, so you would continue to bill Medicare for any skilled services that are necessary to prevent further functional decline.
-You can learn more about Medicare’s coverage of maintenance therapy here.
+You can learn more about Medicare’s coverage of maintenance therapy in this blog post.

 What’s going on with the therapy cap?

 This past February, Congress repealed the hard cap on therapy services, but the $2,010 threshold—a.k.a. soft cap—is still in place.
 That means you still need to apply the KX modifier to medically necessary services that exceed this threshold going forward, although we’ll likely see a slight increase to the threshold amount year to year.
-You can read about the repeal—as well as how to handle claims exceeding the threshold—here.
+You can read about the repeal—as well as how to handle claims exceeding the threshold—in this blog post.

 How do I calculate the dollar amount to determine a patient’s progress toward the therapy threshold?

 As Rick explained during the webinar, this dollar amount is based on the Medicare allowed amount for each CPT code—after Multiple Procedure Payment Reduction (MPPR) is applied and before the government’s 2.0% (net 1.6%) sequestration reduction is applied—not what you charge or receive from Medicare.